Julie Chen Reportedly Eyeing Return To ‘The Talk’ Amid Sara Gilbert’s Departure

-Julie Chen is reportedly considering a return The Talk, the CBS chatfest she quit last fall amid her husband Les Moonves’ misconduct scandal.
+Julie Chen is reportedly considering a return to The Talk, the CBS chatfest she quit last fall amid her husband Les Moonves’ misconduct scandal.
 An insider told Straight Shuter’s Rob Shuter that Chen has a new take on The Talk in the weeks since original co-host Sara Gilbert announced she is exiting the show and a search for a replacement began, Radar Online reports.

 The source told Shuter that Chen sees Gilbert’s departure as the perfect opportunity for her to return to the CBS talk show that she hosted since 2010.